kiwim8/kiwimate/README.md

 credit to stackoverflow for some eventloader code

-redit to stackoverflow for some eventloader code and parts of the eval clean.
+credit to stackoverflow for some eventloader code and parts of the eval clean.